sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Violence and casualties (West Bank)

 * Since 7 October, 307 Palestinians, including 79 children, have been killed in the West Bank, including East Jerusalem.
 Additionally, two Palestinians from the West Bank were killed while carrying out an attack in Israel on 30 November.
 Of those killed in the West Bank, 298 were killed by Israeli forces, eight by Israeli settlers and another one either by forces or settlers, which is in the process of being verified.
 This toll represents over 60 per cent of all Palestinians killed in the West Bank in 2023\.
-With a total of 506 Palestinians killed in the West Bank, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005. ((69 for #2))
+With a total of 506 Palestinians killed in the West Bank, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005. ((91 for #2))

 * Since 7 October, four Israelis, including three members of the Israeli forces, have been killed in attacks by Palestinians in the West Bank, including East Jerusalem.
 Another four Israelis were killed in an attack by Palestinians from the West Bank in West Jerusalem (one of the four was killed by Israeli forces who misidentified him).
 The number of Israelis killed in the West Bank and Israel so far in 2023 (36) marks the highest number of Israelis killed in the West Bank since OCHA started recording casualties in 2005. ((78 for #3))

+* Seventy-one per cent of the Palestinian fatalities in the West Bank since 7 October have occurred during search-and-arrest and other operations carried out by Israeli forces, including some – mainly in Jenin and Tulkarm governorates – involving exchanges of fire with Palestinians.
+Half of the fatalities were reported in operations that did not involve armed clashes.
+So far, since the beginning of the year, 75 per cent of the Palestinians killed across the West Bank occurred during Israeli forces operations, which in some cases led to exchanges of fire.
+The number of Palestinians killed in Israeli forces operations is more than four times higher than those reported in 2022. ((99 for #4))

 ### Displacement (West Bank)